-Dental Foundation Year 1 (DF1) graduates working as vocational dental practitioners (VDPs) start on £30,132 a year.
+Dental Foundation Year 1 (DF1) graduates working as vocational dental practitioners (VDPs) start on around £30,000 a year.

 Most dentists are self-employed contractors, mixing NHS with private work, and earn between £50,000 and £110,000 annually, while wholly private dentists can earn £140,000+.

-In NHS trust hospitals, dentists are paid according to nationally defined scales; see NHS Careers for more details.
-Salaries at consultant level range from £74,504 to £100,446 a year.
+In NHS trust hospitals, dentists are paid according to nationally defined scales; for more details see NHS Careers.
+Salaries at consultant level range from £75,249 to £101,451 a year.

 Most general dental practitioners (GDPs) are self-employed and can arrange their own working hours, which may include weekend or evening sessions to suit patients.
 Career breaks and part-time work opportunities are available.